hochschule-augsburg/SQL-Train/docs/arc42/05_1_building_block_view.md

 #### **Description**

 The _ExercisesPage_ component represents the exercises page of the application.
 It allows users to view and interact with exercises related to a specific topic.
+The data model is installed by clicking on an exercise.

 #### **Component Structure**